alokwhitewolf/Video-frame-prediction-by-multi-scale-GAN/README.md

-1. Clone or download this repository.
+<b>1</b>.
+Clone or download this repository.
-2. Prepare your data:
+<b>2</b> Prepare your data:
 I have used the Ms. Pac-Man dataset provided by dyalex which, you can [download here](https://drive.google.com/open?id=0Byf787GZQ7KvV25xMWpWbV9LdUU).
 Put this in a directory named `data/` in the root of this project for default behavior.
-Otherwise, you will need to specify your data location using the options outlined in parts 3 and 4.
+Otherwise, you will need to specify your data location.
 If you would like to train on your own videos, preprocess them so that they are directories of frame sequences as structured below.:
   ```
     - data
       - images